sagiadinos/garlic-player/README.md

 Arguments:
 SMIL_INDEX        Path to SMIL index

-Binaries can downloaded in http://garlic-player.com
+Binaries can downloaded at http://garlic-player.com

 ## Features
  - Support for multiple screens